FRiMN/GenUI/README.md

 - **User-Friendly Interface:** A clean and simple design that makes image generation accessible to users of all skill levels.
 - **Customizable Parameters:** Fine-tune your image generation with options for prompts, sampling methods, steps, and more.

+For a detailed overview of **important changes, updates, and releases**, please refer to the **[CHANGELOG](./CHANGELOG.md)** file.
+This document provides a comprehensive history of significant developments in the project.

 ## :exclamation: Disclaimer

 This project is a just-for-fun initiative.
 While I am a professional developer, I am not an AI engineer or a scientist.
 The application is provided "as-is," and I make no guarantees regarding its accuracy, performance, or suitability for any specific purpose.
 Use it at your own discretion!